siranishkd/portfoliov3.1/exampleSite/content/english/portfolio/project-4.md

   content: "https://rpubs.com/anishkd/OAinternproject"
 - name: "Note"
   icon: "fas fa-globe"
   content: "This project has been edited from the original to remove any key data.
 This is also one of the first few projects in my data journey.
-Gathering the data, cleaning, wrangling and learning more about R was initially a time-consuming process. "
+Gathering the data, cleaning, wrangling and learning more about R was initially a time-consuming process."
 ---

 # Alumni Donations - Identifying cohorts that are key donors